WeblateOrg/weblate/docs/user/checks.rst

 ----------------

 In addition to :ref:`checks`, Weblate can also automatically fix some common errors in translated strings.
-This can be quite powerful feature to prevent common mistakes in translations, however use it with caution as it can cause silent corruption as well.
+This can be quite a powerful feature to prevent common mistakes in translations, however use it with caution as it can cause silent corruption as well.